mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 In INET, 802.11 and 802.15.4 radios can detect each other's transmissions, but can only receive transmission of their own type.
 Transmissions belonging to the other technology appear to receivers as noise.
 However, this noise can be enough to make a node defer from transmitting.

 Both technologies employ the Clear Channel Assessment (CCA) technique (they listen to the channel to make sure there are no ongoing transmissions before starting to transmit), and defer from transmitting for the duration of a backoff period when the channel is busy.
-The use of CCA and backoff enables the two technologies to coexist cooperatively, as opposed to destructively.
+The use of CCA and backoff enables the two technologies to coexist cooperatively (as opposed to destructively), as the nodes of the different technologies sense when the other kind is transmitting, and tend to not interrupt each other.

 | **the acks are not protected**